Skip to content

 OS maps: OS Landranger 50

-Mobile signal: Reasonable EE/Vodafone in Tyndrum village; intermittent on the upper south ridge; usable on the summit with line-of-sight to the A82
+Mobile signal: Reasonable EE/Vodafone in Tyndrum village; intermittent on the upper south ridge; usable on the summit in direct view of the A82

 Current conditions